I-am-vishalmaurya/linear_regression_model/README.md

 This project is used to predict the student score result based on how much time he/she given to study.
 It takes number of hours as input and predict the percentage of student.
+This project is done in GRIP Foundation for the Internship Task in Data Science and Business Analytics.

  This repository consists of files required to deploy a ___Machine Learning Web App___ created with ___Flask___ on ___Heroku___ platform.